 Responsible breeders have tried to breed the aggression out of certain breeds but irresponsible owners have been known to incorrectly raise their dog and then breed from it to sell the puppies for money, with little regard to monitoring their temperament.

 If you plan on getting one of these breeds then please make sure you check out the dog's parent's temperament if possible.
-And check with your household insurance as some companies will not insure certain breeds.
+And check with your household insurance as some companies will not insure certain dangerous dog breeds.

 Even though many of these dogs can become wonderful family pets, I do not recommend any of these breeds for first time or inexperienced dog owners.